mdn/browser-compat-data/schemas/compat-data-schema.md

 ### Feature hierarchies

-Each feature is identified by a unique hierarchy of strings, e.g. the `text-align` property is identified by `css.properties.text-align`.
+Each feature is identified by a unique hierarchy of strings, for example the `text-align` property is identified by `css.properties.text-align`.

 In the JSON file it looks like this: